-South Africa has used a combination of mass screening, targeted testing and draconian lockdown to control the early stages of a coronavirus outbreak that threatened to overwhelm the country if left unchecked in its densely populated townships and other areas. uThukela district made use of the Health workers, Community healthcare workers (previously known as Community Caregivers), Health support

-Municipalities (Alfred Duma, Inkosi Langalibalele and Okhahlamba) to screen people for Covid-19.
+South Africa has used a combination of mass screening, targeted testing and draconian lockdown to control the early stages of a coronavirus outbreak that threatened to overwhelm the country if left unchecked in its densely populated townships and other areas. uThukela district made use of the Health workers, Community healthcare workers (previously known as Community Caregivers), Health support partners (JHPIEGO,HST),uThukela district municipality, Sector Departments and all three Local Municipalities (Alfred Duma, Inkosi Langalibalele and Okhahlamba) to screen people for Covid-19.